 For some time now, I have been a little obsessed about Star Citizen, from a creative standpoint.
-I admire that the team behind the game has pushed the bounties of what is possible, making environments and assets to a level of fidelity previously unimagined.
+I admire that the team behind the game has pushed the boundaries of what is possible, making environments and assets to a level of fidelity previously unimaginable.
 I was particularly impressed with their “Eye to Planet” technical demonstration.
 I had been itching for an opportunity to make something aligned to this and this seems like an ideal time to realise this ambition with my own explorable interactive spaceship, with both an interior and exterior in the Unreal Engine.

 One of my initial steps with this idea, was to login to Star Citizen, take the time to walk around the universe and immerse myself whilst getting a sense of the scale of everything.
 I quickly came across a large multi-crew ship and I knew almost immediately that I wanted to create something similar; it mirrored my own ideas almost perfectly.
-Whilst exploring this ship I was struck with how even the most basic of things had been considered, like where the crew showered or ate their meals, something all too often absent from other games.
+Whilst exploring this ship I was struck with how even the most basic of things had been considered, like where the crew showered or ate their meals, something all too often absent within other games.

 On my travels in Star Citizen I noticed that all the assets where very high poly and had extremely high texel densities, this made everything look crisp and beautiful.
 I had some idea how this had been achieved but wanted to know more as I felt a good understanding of the technical process was essential for attempting a project of this scale.
 I knew from the outset I would not be able to texture something this large using my traditional approach of using substance painter, atleast not for everything.

 One of the most useful resources I found during this research was a forum post on Polycount (Polycount, 2015) that explained the process.
 The community had done their own research and experimentation was useful as it gave me a clear idea of how to approach some of the technical issues presented within this project.
 The key takeaways from this were: tiling materials; making the geometry in a way to take advantage of custom normals, which equated to essentially chamfering all the edges and making heavy use of decals with normal maps and parallax occlusion to fake geometry.
 The approach I was aiming to replicate, something that I had come to refer to as the “Star Citizen approach”, had been used in another title- Alien Isolation which was released in 2014.
-This game was another another excellent source of reference material.
+This game was another excellent source of reference material.

 PLANNING & PRESENTATION